Eckersleyful/MaintenanceTaskREST/README.md

 3: Change spring.datasource.username and -.password to your own.
 Make sure the user has create and write permissions.
 Currently just generic admin/admin.

-4: Navigate to the project root and in a terminal of your choice run:
+4: Navigate to the project root where the Maven pom.xml resides and in a terminal of your choice run:

 ```
 mvn package